gordielachance/wp-soundsystem/readme.txt

 = 1.0.2.9 =

-* player.js - refresh playlists : use timeout instead of interval
+* player.js - refresh playlists: use timeout instead of interval
 * wpsstm-shortenTables > jquery.toggleChildren
 * scroll to playlist track when clicking the player's track number
 * tracklists GUI fixes